VildeBruhn/vildebruhn.github.io/day1/univar_apply.md

 ![Decel_logl_surface](/assets/images/loglik_decel.png)

-From the likelihood surface and from the printed confidence intervals, we see that $r$ values between -3.23 and -0.21 are within 2 log-likelihood units from the best estimate for this parameter.
+From the log-likelihood surface and from the printed confidence intervals, we see that $r$ values between -3.23 and -0.21 are within 2 log-likelihood units from the best estimate for this parameter.
 This suggests we should be careful to exclude the possibility that the half-life of the decay in the rate of evolution is as much as 330% (45 312 years) or as low as 21% (2 946 years) of the investigated time interval.

 ## Accelerated-evolution model